linode/linode_api4-python/docs/index.rst

    .. _Official API Documentation: https://developers.linode.com

-This is the official documentation for the official Python bindings of the Linode API V4.
-For official API documentation, see `developers.linode.com`_.
+This is the documentation for the official Python bindings of the Linode API V4.
+For API documentation, see `developers.linode.com`_.

-This library can be used to interact with all part of the Linode API, and is compatible with Python 2 and 3.
+This library can be used to interact with all features of the Linode API, and is compatible with Python 2 and 3.

 .. _developers.linode.com: https://developers.linode.com